Updated: Oct 1

-For this series, I pick out a random song that I don't really enjoy and critique it.
-This won't be a very detailed series, but this is a place for me to voice out my disappointment on the tracks I chose to review.
+For this series, I pick out a random song that I don't enjoy and critique it.
+This won't be a very detailed series, but this is a place for me to voice out my disappointment on the track I chose to review.

 Billie is this generation's IT artist.
 I've always suspected this ever since I heard her debut song, Ocean Eyes, which I hail as her best song to date.
 Billie and her brother, Finneas, continued to produce tracks afterward to speak to the current youth.